Python for Web Development: A Full Guide

 Machine learning (ML) and artificial intelligence (AI) technologies are gaining increasingly more attention, so more developers are trying to incorporate them into various projects.
 This is possible if you use the right language.
 Using Python with web development, you open up wide opportunities for using machine learning and artificial intelligence tools.

 According to Jean Francois Puget, a representative of IBM’s machine learning department, Python is the top language for ML and AI projects, and many developers agree.
-Python has efficient ML packages, tools for visualizing results, and goes way beyond data analysis and other features that benefit this area of application.
+Python has efficient ML packages, tools for visualizing results, and goes way beyond data analysis and other features that benefit this area of application.Python for Web Development: A Full Guide 6

 What is Python used for in web development and beyond?
 One more answer: test automation.
-Many QA automation specialists choose Python for its simple learning curve – it’s also great for those with a more limited technical background – strong community, clear syntax, and readability.
-Python even has an easy-to-use unit-testing frameworks (e.g., you can perform geolocation testing for mobile applications with it).
+Many QA automation specialists choose Python due to its learning curveβ€”it’s great for those with a more limited technical background.
+But they also prefer it for a strong community, clear syntax, and readability.
+Additionally, Python has easy-to-use unit-testing frameworks (e.g., for geolocation testing in mobile applications).

-Use in Prototyping
+Use in prototyping

 Python has an open-source license that makes it easily accessible to users and facilitates redistribution and unrestricted modifications.
 Developers can freely use the language and contribute to its improvement.